gpii-ops/gpii-infra/gcp/README.md

 ## Tearing down an environment

-1. `rake destroy_cluster`
+1. `rake destroy`
    * This is the important one since it shuts down the expensive bits (VMs in the Kubernetes cluster, mostly)
-1. `rake destroy`
+1. `rake destroy_infra`
    * Exekube recommends leaving these resources up since they are cheap
 1. There's no automation for destroying the Project and starting over.
 I usually use the GCP Dashboard.
    * Note that "deleting" a Project really marks it for deletion in 30 days.
 You can't create a new Project with the same name until the old one is culled.